aws-samples/aws-fault-injection-simulator-workshop/workshop/content/030_basic_content/050_databases/010_rds_database_reboot/_index.en.md

 ./test_pymysql_curses.py
 ```

-This time you should see almost no interruption in your code's ability to interact with the database/
+This time you should see almost no interruption in your code's ability to interact with the database.